matkatmusic/PFMCPP_Project1/README.md

     optimalVal = typeToRelateTo.currentVal * 2.5;
 }
 ```
+Now you are ready to start working on the code.

+Do not delete the project instructions.

 #
 ## 2) Commit your changes on your branch in Replit
 - `commit` your changes via `Replit's` Version Control widget on the left side of the page.
 - it's perfectly fine to make several commits on your branch before the project part is completed.
-- if you get stuck, `commit` your changes and **send me a DM**.
+- if you get stuck, `commit` your changes and **send me a DM** explaining the issue.
 - if `Replit` won't commit the changes, **send me a DM**.
     - Most likely, `git` got stuck and the `index.lock` file needs to be manually removed.
     - This can be verified by using the `Console` on the right to try to make a change to the repository.
+Google how to **make** and **push** a commit via Terminal and give it a try.
     - `git` will say what the problem is via the `Console` output
 - If **Replit** prompts you that it is **Unable to connect to this GitHub repository**:
     - click the 'Connect' button.
     - Make a small change (like adding a space or blank line somewhere) and try commiting again.
     - You can click on the commit message itself to be shown the commit in your Github repo.
 - If there is no commit URL in Replit for your commit, most likely `git` got stuck.  **Send me a DM** and I will fix it.
+    - Worst case scenario: you'll have to delete the replit project, and re-import your repository into replit.
+        - Copy your work into a text file first
+        - paste it back in after you finish re-importing.
+        - Don't forget to invite me to the Replit.
 #
 ## 3) Create a Pull Request (PR)
-All of the commits for this branch will appear under the pull request, regardless of when the pull request is made.
 - Navigate to your Github repository for the project part you're working on
 - Click on `Pull Requests`
 - Click on `New pull request`